broccoli0616/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a consultation by specifying student NUSNET ID, date_start_time, and date_end_time.
+1. User requests to add a consultation by specifying student's NUSNET ID, start date & time, and end date & time.

-2. AddressBook validates the student NUSNET ID, date, and times.
+2. AddressBook validates the NUSNET ID, dates, and times.

 3. AddressBook creates the consultation booking for the student.

-4. AddressBook shows success message with consultation details.
+4. AddressBook shows success message with consultation details and displays list of consultations to user.

     Use case ends.